Z-Sigma/AutoLab/README.md

 # Autoresearcher

 Autoresearcher is a fully autonomous, Query Planner-driven Machine Learning experimentation system.
-Given a task description (`data/README.md`) and a raw dataset, it operates like a senior data scientist: querying dataset metadata, autonomously forming hypotheses, writing full feature-engineering and model-training scripts, debugging failures, and iterating to find the best-performing pipeline — all without human intervention.
+Given a task description (`data/README.md`) and a raw dataset, it operates like a data scientist: querying dataset metadata, autonomously forming hypotheses, writing full feature-engineering and model-training scripts, debugging failures, and iterating to find the best-performing pipeline — all without human intervention.

 ---